-Bigfoot, Highroller II and 1 Bad Hombre will join us for Fordsville Days.
-1 Bad Hombre will be making his appearance Friday Sept 14th and 15th.
+Bigfoot, Highroller II and 1 Bad Hombre were a huge hit in 2018 and 1 Bad Hombre will return in 2019.
+Hours to be announced.
 1 Bad Hombre comes to us from the Chicago area.
 Owner Roni Esparza has offered to come and give physically challenged, special needs and other children rides in his truck.
-So bring your whole family out for this very special Monster Truck Event!
-Hope aboard Saturday from 11:00 a.m. to 2:30 p.m.

 HIGH ROLLER HISTORY: The High Roller was built in 1985 by David Mattingly of Fordsville, KY.
 The design was heavily influenced by Bigfoot 1, the Original Monster Truck.